cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/regularisation.md

 ## Likelihood-based unfolding

-Since Combine has access to the full likelihood for any analysis written in the usual datacard format, we will use likelihood-based unfolding throughout - for other approaches, there are many other tools available (eg `RooUnfold` or `TUnfold`), which can be used instead.
+Since <span style="font-variant:small-caps;">Combine</span> has access to the full likelihood for any analysis written in the usual datacard format, we will use likelihood-based unfolding throughout - for other approaches, there are many other tools available (eg `RooUnfold` or `TUnfold`), which can be used instead.

 The benefits of the likelihood-based approach are that,